underethsea/v5-bot/README.md

 - Claims are set in `maxClaimsPerTx` batches

 `node liquidator.js`
-- Requires POOL which can be obtained from the token faucet for testnets
+- Requires POOL which can be obtained from the token faucet for testnets.
+To do so you can uncomment the drip logic on liquidator.js
 - When starting out you will need to approve the spend up POOL by the liquidation router.
 To do so you can uncomment the approve logic on liquidator.js